equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 public DNS url of the Koding VM to access it, so it felt like I'm working on a real laptop.

-So that I comply with strict securrity policy of my company I've ended up actually conecting from koding.com VM via encrypted ssh key to external VM (AWS EC2 micro instance) where I had the code & ssh keys to connect to other servers and so on.
+So that I comply with strict security policy of my company I've ended up actually connecting from koding.com VM via encrypted ssh key to external VM (AWS EC2 micro instance) where I had the code & ssh keys to connect to other servers and so on.
 From here I was doing all the magic, developing code, running tests, scheduling deployment, ssh to other servers when stuff went down.